flyingmachine/brave-clojure-web/content/10-writing-macros.md

 Again, we have to quote `if` because we want the unevaluated symbol to be placed in the resulting list.

+There are many cases where you'll use simple quoting like this when writing macros, but most often you'll use the more powerful syntax quote.

 ### Syntax Quoting

 So far we've built up our lists by using `'` (quote) and functions